prolificjones82/UK-Cookie-Policy-Notice/README.md

 - You should not rely on the fact that users might have read a privacy policy that is perhaps hard to find or difficult to understand.
 - In some circumstances, for example where you are collecting sensitive personal data such as health information, you might feel that explicit consent is more appropriate.

-This small plugin ensure your website conforms to these guidlines.
+This small plugin ensure your website conforms to these guidelines.

 ##How to use